 The first question you ask yourself: Who do I hire for the job?

-7 Things to Consider When Choosing a Vendor
+7 Things to Consider When Choosing A Vendor

-Stick to your original goals and needs, otherwise you may end up buying a Ferrari when a Mustang would suffice.
+Stick to your original goals and needs, otherwise, you may end up buying a Ferrari when a Mustang would suffice.

-You should understand if the vendor intends to add travel surcharges, administrative expenses or maintenance fees.
+You should understand if the vendor intends to add travel surcharges, administrative expenses, or maintenance fees.

 2. Quality of Product or Service

 Price doesn’t matter if the product or service is poor quality.

 Where applicable, ask to see samples of the vendor’s previous work.

 For instance, if you are hiring a company to remodel your office space, ask for a list of other projects they completed and take a field trip to see if the finished job meets your expectations.